 - Oral contraceptives

 Stay in contact with your doctor the entire time you are taking Suboxone.
-They may be able to spot an emerging issue and make necessary changes to your prescription.
+They can spot an emerging issue and make necessary changes to your prescription.

 Begin Your Recovery with Medication-Assisted Treatment